Águila Islet

-Águila Islet (Islote Águila, "Eagle Islet") is the southernmost point of the American continent (including the islands, but not counting the South Sandwich Islands).
+Águila Islet (Islote Águila, "Eagle Islet") is the southernmost point of the Americas.
 It is part of the larger southern group of the Diego Ramírez Islands, about 100 km southwest of Cape Horn in the Drake Passage.

 The distance to the closest Antarctic lands (Greenwich Island, South Shetland Islands) is about 800 km and to the mainland (Antarctic Peninsula) is about 950 km.